-Co-parenting two elementary-school aged children in downtown Vancouver, Morgane Oger consults in the tech industry while driving public policy change from the side of her desk for a more inclusive society.
+Co-parenting two elementary-school-aged children in downtown Vancouver, Morgane Oger consults in the tech industry while driving public policy change from the side of her desk for a more inclusive society.

 Morgane Oger serves as the executive director of the Morgane Oger Foundation which was founded to help narrow the gap between Canada’s laws and the experience of people on the ground through education, advocacy, and legal means.
 Morgane Oger is a founding member of the Law Union of BC.
-She also serves as Vice-President of the BC New Democratic Party for which she ran as candidate in the 2017 British Columbia general election in Vancouver-False Creek, missing by the mark by just over 400 votes.
+She also serves as Vice-President of the BC New Democratic Party for which she ran as the candidate in the 2017 British Columbia general election in Vancouver-False Creek, missing by the mark by just over 400 votes.